 - Always lock your vehicle and roll up windows when you park, even when inside your home’s garage.
 Even if you have no valuables inside, a thief could steal your garage opener, personal information from an unlocked glove box such as your vehicle registration, toll pass or even steal your vehicle.

 - Keep your valuables out of sight.
 It’s best to not leave anything visible inside your car, even if you perceive it to be of little or no value.

 - While your trunk is better than the passenger compartment for shopping bags, backpacks, laptops, and other valuables, an experienced thief will often stake out a parking lot and watch you transfer your things there.
 Before you even get to where you’ll be leaving your car unattended, move your valuables to the trunk or wherever they’re out of sight if you must leave them in your vehicle.

-- Lock your glove box to help protect personal information on your vehicle registration card.
+- Lock your glove box to help protect the personal information on your vehicle registration card.

 - Don’t store your home address in your vehicle GPS system in case your car is stolen so the thief can’t easily find your home and use the garage door opener to gain entry.

 If you have any questions, please contact your agent or Nationwide Private Client Risk Solutions professional.
 For more information on how you can help prevent losses, visit nationwide.com/solutionseries.

 We offer this information to assist you in making decisions that can help mitigate your risk.
 While we cannot address every possible scenario or guarantee these tips will work for you, our goal is to support your efforts to protect yourself and your family.